LemLib/LemLib/docs/tutorials/1_getting_started.md

 <img src="./assets/1_getting_started/download-visual-studio-code.png"  width="800">

 <br>
 Once you have installed it, open it and install the PROS extension.
-You can do this by clicking typing `Ctrl+Shift+X`, searching for "pros", and clicking the install button.
+You can do this by clicking typing `Ctrl+Shift+X` (`⌘+Shift+X` on Mac), searching for "pros", and clicking the install button.
 <br>
 <img src="./assets/1_getting_started/install-pros.png" height=500 style="display: block;margin-left: auto;margin-right: auto;">